apache/flink/docs/apis/streaming_guide.md

 The windowReduce operator applies a user defined `CoWindowFunction` to time aligned windows of the two data streams and return zero or more elements of an arbitrary type.
 The user can define the window and slide intervals and can also implement custom timestamps to be used for calculating windows.

 #### Reduce on ConnectedDataStream
-The Reduce operator for the `ConnectedDataStream` applies a simple reduce transformation on the joined data streams and then maps the reduced elements to a common output type.
+The Reduce operator for the `ConnectedDataStream` applies a group-reduce transformation on the grouped joined data streams and then maps the reduced elements to a common output type.
+It works only for connected data streams where the inputs are grouped.

 ### Output splitting
 <div class="codetabs" markdown="1">